mrkiffie/periodic-quiz/README.md

-# Country Flag Quiz
+# Periodic Element Quiz

-This is a little quiz app that can be used to learn and test your knowledge of country flags.
+This is a little quiz app that can be used to learn and test your knowledge about periodic elements.

 ## Installation

-Clone the repo and and run `npm install` followed by `npm start` to start a dev server
+Clone the repo and and run `yarn install` followed by `yarn start` to start a dev server